csbl-br/awesome-compbio-chatgpt/README.md

 ## Bioinformatics-specific resources

-* Ten Quick Tips for Harnessing the Power of ChatGPT/GPT-4 in Computational Biology: https://arxiv.org/abs/2303.16429
+* Ten Quick Tips for Harnessing the Power of ChatGPT/GPT-4 in Computational Biology (our preprint on tips, conflict disclosed): https://arxiv.org/abs/2303.16429

 * Using ChatGPT in bioinformatics and biomedical research (good blog post): https://omicstutorials.com/using-chatgpt-in-bioinformatics-and-biomedical-research/